bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 * NEW : Ability to get short links by direct input was added.

 == Upgrade Notice ==

+= V1.4.2 =
+Security Exploit was fixed.
+We updated all functionality for wordpress 4.0-beta3.

 = V1.4.1 =
 Bug with replacing, restoring, deleting of links was fixed.
 We fixed a bug creating a database when you first start the plugin.
 BWS plugins section is updated.
 We updated all functionality for wordpress 3.9.1.
 The Ukrainian language file is added to the plugin.